-How we train staff to support the needs of your child
+How do we train our staff to support the special educational needs of children?

 All school staff receive appropriate training so they have the knowledge and confidence to support all children and those with specific needs.

-At The Meadows Primary we hold weekly staff meetings.
-Some of this time is used to train staff to enable them to teach children with additional needs, outside agencies may also come into school to deliver training e.g speech and language, medical procedures for asthma etc.
+At The Meadows Primary School, we hold weekly staff meetings.
+Some of these meetings are used to train staff to enable them to teach children with additional needs effectively.
+External agencies are also invited into school to deliver specialist training e.g speech and language, understanding asthma etc.

-The SEN team are available for staff to come and ask for advice about different teaching strategies and approaches for children with additional needs and outside agencies will be consulted with as appropriate.
+The SEND Team have an open door policy for staff whereby they can approach the team The SEND team to ask for advice about different teaching strategies and approaches for children with additional needs.

 Teachers and Teaching Assistants are able to assess children using a wide range of tools.
 Support is provided when needs of individual children are identified.